-At KINARA CAPITAL-VISAGE HOLDINGS AND FINANCE PRIVATE LIMITED (“the Company”) we believe that it is our responsibility to ensure that we do business in such a manner that it enriches our environment and planet.
+At KINARA CAPITAL (“the Company”) we believe that it is our responsibility to ensure that we do business in such a manner that it enriches our environment and planet.
 That’s why we make sure that we are committed to product stewardship through the life cycle of our electronics, and ensure compliance with E-waste rules in India.

 We understand that there is a need to encourage recycling of all useful and valuable material from e-waste so as to conserve the ever depleting natural resources.
 Recycling end-of-life discarded products is vital if we are to save resources and minimize landfill.
-The Company understands its responsibility and in this regard we would soon tie-up with one of the authorised e-waste recycler/dismantler for facilitating dispose off of our electronic e-waste products such as laptops, computers, tablets etc after its end-of-life.
+The Company understands its responsibility and in this regard we have already tied-up with one of the authorised e-waste recycler/dismantler for facilitating dispose off of our electronic e-waste products such as laptops, computers, tablets etc after its end-of-life.

 Bulk consumer‘ means bulk users of electrical and electronic equipment such as Central Government or State Government Departments, public sector undertakings, banks, educational institutions, multinational organisations, international agencies, partnership and public or private companies that are registered under the Factories Act, 1948 (63 of 1948) and the Companies Act, 2013 (18 of 2013) and health care facilities which have turnover of more than one crore or have more than twenty employees.